On the scaling limits of weakly asymmetric bridges: Introduction

 \section{Introduction}

 The simple exclusion process is a statistical physics model that has received much attention from physicists and probabilists over the years.
+In the present article, we consider the case where the lattice is a segment of length $2N$, the total number of particles is $N$ and the process is endowed with zero-flux boundary conditions.
+We present a classification of the scaling limits of this model according to the asymmetry imposed on the jump rates.\\

-The purpose of the present article is to classify the scaling limits of a particular instance of this process, according to the asymmetry imposed on the jump rates.\\ Consider a system of $N$ particles on the linear lattice $\{1,\ldots,2N\}$, subject to the exclusion rule that prevents any two particles from sharing a same site.
+We start with a precise definition of the model.
+Consider a system of $N$ particles on the linear lattice $\{1,\ldots,2N\}$, subject to the exclusion rule that prevents any two particles from sharing a same site.
 Each particle, independently of the others, jumps to its left at rate $p_N$ and to its right at rate $1-p_N$ as long as the target site is not occupied.
 Additionally, we impose a ``zero-flux" boundary condition to the system: a particle located at site $1$, resp.~at site $2N$, is not allowed to jump to its left, resp.~to its right.
-At any given time $t$, let $X_i(t)$ be equal to $+1$ if the $i$-th site is occupied, and to $-1$ otherwise.\\ It is classical to associate to such a particle system a so-called height function, defined by \begin{equ} S(0) = 0\;,\quad S(k)=\sum_{i=1}^k X_i\;,\quad k=1,\ldots, 2N\;. \end{equ} Necessarily, $S(2N)=0$ so that $S$ is a discrete bridge.
+At any given time $t$, let $X_i(t)$ be equal to $+1$ if the $i$-th site is occupied, and to $-1$ otherwise.\\ It is standard to associate to such a particle system a so-called height function, defined by

+Since the total number of particles is $N$, we necessarily have $S(2N)=0$ so that $S$ is a discrete bridge.
 The dynamics of the particle system can easily be expressed at the level of the height function: at rate $p_N$, resp.~$1-p_N$, each downwards corner, resp.~upwards corner, flips into its opposite: we refer to Figure \ref{Fig1} for an illustration.
 The law of the corresponding dynamical interface will be denoted by $\P^N$.